 Milepost 6.4-6.9 #RC1532

-There was a Public Open House on March 27, 2013 to update the public on changes to the proposal and progress on the project from the 30% design phase in February 2012, to the 60% design phase in March 2013.
+There was an Open House on March 27, 2013 to update the public on changes to the proposal and progress on the project from the 30% design phase in February 2012, to the 60% design phase in March 2013.
 See links to the meeting exhibits below.

 Area Map Detour Loop from Index - View larger map

 Milepost 6.4 Milepost 6.9

 The Index-Galena Road is located along the Skykomish River in the Mount Baker – Snoqualmie National Forest in southeast Snohomish County.
 During Fall 2006

 it was severely damaged by flooding at eight separate mileposts.
 Six of the damaged sites have been repaired.
 B&A photos of repaired sites.
 The road

 remains closed approximately 5.5 miles east of the Town of Index.
 It was